Mass and distance of AGN black holes from warped accretion disks: Introduction

-Within this framework, an analytical method that expresses the mass and spin parameters of a Kerr BH as a function of astrophysical observational data was presented in \cite{Herrera15,Banerjee22} as well as the parameters of more general spherical and axisymmetric BHs \cite{Sharif2016,Kraniotis2021,Lopez2021,Giambo2022,Morales2024}.
-A further development of the method framed in the Kerr-de Sitter spacetime rendered closed formulas for both the BH parameters and the Hubble constant in terms of observational data \cite{Momennia2023}.
-In addition, the method has been implemented to analytically express the BH parameters of several modified gravity theories in the language of astrophysical observations \cite{Sheoran2018,Shankar2018,Uniyal2018,Debnath2021,Mustafa2022,Fu2023,Alibekov2023,Saidov2024,Martinez2024} as well as to statistically estimate the parameters of conformal gravity BHs \cite{Martinez2025}.
+Within this general relativistic framework, an analytical method that expresses the mass and spin parameters of a Kerr BH as a function of astrophysical observational data was presented in \cite{Herrera15,Banerjee22} as well as the parameters of more general spherical and axisymmetric BHs \cite{Sharif2016,Kraniotis2021,Lopez2021,Giambo2022,Morales2024}.
+A further development of the method framed in the Kerr-de Sitter spacetime rendered closed formulas for both the BH parameters and the Hubble constant in terms of observational data \cite{Momennia2023}, a further study estimated these quantities within the Schwarzschild-de Sitter spacetime \cite{Villaraos2025}.
+In addition, the method has been implemented to analytically express the BH parameters of several modified gravity theories in the language of astrophysical observables \cite{Sheoran2018,Shankar2018,Uniyal2018,Debnath2021,Mustafa2022,Fu2023,Alibekov2023,Saidov2024,Martinez2024} as well as to statistically estimate the parameters of conformal gravity BHs \cite{Martinez2025}.